Christopher Lake (Saskatchewan)

 Christopher Lake is a recreational lake in the boreal forest ecozone in the Canadian province of Saskatchewan.
-It is located south-east of Emma Lake and Great Blue Heron Provincial Park in the central part of the province in the District of Lakeland No. 521.
+It is south-east of Emma Lake and Great Blue Heron Provincial Park in the central part of the province in the District of Lakeland No. 521.
 Access to Christopher Lake is from Highways 953 and 263 and it is about 42 km north of the city of Prince Albert.

-The community of Bell's Beach is located along the south-east corner of the lake and Clearsand Beach is along the western shore.
+The community of Bell's Beach is along the south-east corner of the lake and Clearsand Beach is along the western shore.
 The village of Christopher Lake is about 2 km from the south-eastern corner of the lake and Bell's Beach.
 Along much of the southern half of the lake are cabins, cottages, and summer homes.

 Description

 Christopher Lake is in the Spruce River drainage basin, which is in the North Saskatchewan River watershed.
 There are no major creeks that flow into the lake as it has, at only 25 km2, a small catchment area.
 The primary inflow for the lake is the man-made Christopher Lake diversion, which comes from neighbouring Emma Lake, and is part of the Emma Lake diversion project.
 Christopher Creek flows out of the lake at the southern end near Bell's Beach and the village of Christopher Lake.
 Prior to the construction of the Emma and Christopher Lake diversions, neither lake connected directly to the Spruce River.